okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="post" url="/idp/myaccount/emails" />

-Create an UNVERIFIED status, PRIMARY or SECONDARY email to user's MyAccount setting.
+Create a PRIMARY or SECONDARY email in UNVERIFIED status to user's MyAccount setting

 #### Required scope and role